quasm-lang/quasm/README.md

 # Quasm
-Quasm is a custom programming language designed to compile directly to WebAssembly (WASM).
+Quasm is a programming language designed to compile directly to WebAssembly (WASM).
 It aims to provide a simple and expressive syntax while leveraging the performance benefits of WebAssembly.

 ```
 fn main() {